StreakYC/bacon-cast/README.md

 from other libraries or other versions of Bacon as arguments given by the application.

-* Supports converting RxJS Observables into a Bacon stream.
+* Supports converting RxJS Observables into Bacon streams.
+* Supports converting Kefir streams into Bacon streams.
 * Supports converting a Bacon stream created by one instance of the Bacon library into a stream usable by a different instance of a Bacon library.
   (Bacon does not support using streams from different Bacon libraries